madridccppug/madridccppug.github.io/_posts/2020-11-06-stdformat.md

 > Let's be honest, it's 2020 and we all still do printf-debugging from time to
 > time.

-But from its simplicity came its wekaness: `printf()` and related functions work with built-in C types only (`int`, `const char*` strings, etc), formatting is not type safe, and the multi-argument API is based on arcane [`varargs`](https://en.cppreference.com/w/cpp/utility/variadic).
+But from its simplicity came its weakness: `printf()` and related functions work with built-in C types only (`int`, `const char*` strings, etc), formatting is not type safe, and the multi-argument API is based on arcane [`varargs`](https://en.cppreference.com/w/cpp/utility/variadic).